Quantum Algorithm Implementations for Beginners: Quantum Approximate Optimization Algorithm

 This section investigates the implementation of the QAOA MaxCut algorithm on the \verb|ibmqx2| quantum computer (Figure~\ref{fig:maxcut-experiments-ibmqx2}).
 The first challenge is to transform the QAOA algorithm from its mathematical form into a sequence of operations that are available in the IBM Quantum Experience platform.
 For the sake of convenience we will mention here the gates we will use in the ensuing discussion,

 The inner loop of the algorithm first requires the application of the $\gamma$ angle with the clause Hamiltonians.
 For the MaxCut Hamiltonian, this can be expanded as follows,

-After some derivation, it is observed that this gate can be implemented as a combination of two CNOT gates and one $U_1(- \gamma)$ gate, as indicated in Figure~\ref{fig:edge_gate}.
+i.e., we observe that this gate can be implemented as a combination of two CNOT gates and one $U_1(- \gamma)$ gate, as indicated in Figure~\ref{fig:edge_gate}.
 It is also interesting to note the alternate implementation of this gate in~\cite{grove_qaoa}, which leverages a different variety of gate operations~\cite{1608.03355}.
+We also remark here that the CNOT gates can be interpreted as computing and uncomputing the parity of qubits 1 and 2 inline, with the phase shift of the $U_1(-\gamma)$ gate applied to odd parities.
+For higher than quadratic terms of $Z$-operators (such as $Z_iZ_jZ_k$ terms in the MaxE3Lin2 problem~\cite{farhi-e3lin2}), parities can be computed by CNOT gates from all other qubits into a central qubit.

 The next term in the loop is the application of the $\beta$ angle, which is expanded as follows,